falcosecurity/driverkit/pkg/driverbuilder/builder/README.md

 * /usr/bin/gcc-11
 * /usr/bin/gcc-12

-You can dynamically choose the one you prefer, likely switching on the kernel version, by letting your builder implement the `builder.GCCVersionRequestor` interface.
+You can dynamically choose the one you prefer, by letting your builder implement the `builder.GCCVersionRequestor` interface.
-A sane default is provided, switching on the kernel version.
+A sane default is provided, selecting it switching on the kernel version.
 Please note that requested gcc version is used to find the correct builder image to be used.

 Moreover, Driverkit builder images support multiple clang versions: